 If a company raises wages, it needs to increase labor productivity or either raise prices or lose profits.
 Simply cutting employee hours is not a viable solution.
 Companies that rely on understaffing to squeeze more profit out of fewer people will never get to the land of high productivity and great service that creates customer loyalty.
 The operational problems caused by understaffing will stymie attempts to lower costs and reduce service.
 So how can a low-wage retailer increase productivity?
 There are three possible approaches.

-To read the full article please visit The Harvard Business Review.
+To read the full article please visit the Harvard Business Review Magazine.